Skip to main content

 13

 The curriculum for the emphasis in Indigenous Health consists of four M.P.H. courses.
 See the sample Plan of Study below.
+Other coursework may be substituted with advisor approval.
 All courses are offered on campus or in an asynchronous, online format.

 A certificate in Indigenous Health will prepare you to join the elite group of forward-thinking, culturally competent experts who are setting new standards in the fight against Indigenous disease disparities worldwide.